Petty nobility

-The petty nobility is the lower nobility classes.
+The minor or petty nobility is the lower nobility classes.

 Finland

-Petty nobility in Finland is dated at least back to 13th century and was formed by nobles around their strategic interests.
-The idea was more capable peasants with leader roles in local community that were given tax exemption for taking care of services like guard duties of local strongholds.
+Petty nobility in Finland is dated at least back to the 13th century and was formed by nobles around their strategic interests.
+The idea was more capable peasants with leader roles in the local community that were given tax exemption for taking care of services like guard duties of local strongholds.
 Cavalry service was not required from these petty noble families.
-Later on many of these petty noble families gained full nobility ranking.
+Later on, many of these petty noble families gained full nobility ranking.

-Finnish Vehkalahti is particularly noted in literature for as having been an example of such petty nobility (Finnish: knaappiaateli).
+Finnish Vehkalahti is particularly noted in literature for having been an example of such petty nobility (Finnish: knaappiaateli).

+Georgia

+The aznauri (აზნაური) were the untitled nobility of medieval and early modern Georgia, ranked below the didebuli (grandees), eristavi (dukes), tavadi (princes), and mtavari (dynastic princes), with the ruling Bagrationi dynasty being at the top.
+They were further divided into the mamaseulni (მამსეულნი) and the aghzeebul aznauri (აღზეებულ აზნაურს), which were the respective equivalents of the Western European uradel and brevet.
+By the 15th century, the aznauri were considered kmani (ქმანი), or slaves of their feudal lords, whether secular or ecclesiastic.
+This strict stratification was codified by King Vakhtang VI of Kartli in the 18th century, which essentially revived the Georgian feudal dynamics of the Middle Ages.
+Many aznauri were quite poor and lived no better than peasants, but their status carried certain privileges and exemptions from obligations.
+In the 19th century, following the Russian annexation of Georgia, the status of aznauri was equated to that of the (untitled) dvoryanstvo of Russia.
+At the time of annexation, approximately 5% of the total Georgian population belonged to the nobility in some form, including the aznauri.

 Germany

 The Niederer Adel that held legal privileges until 1918 greater than those enjoyed by commoners, but less than those enjoyed by the Hochadel, were considered part of the lower nobility or Niederer Adel.
 Most were untitled, only making use of the particle von in their surnames.